Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Conclusion

-We introduced the concept of sustainable WET for supporting a reliable and perpetual operation of future low power IoT deployments with minimum carbon footprint.
+We introduced the concept of sustainable WET for supporting a reliable and perpetual operation of future low-power IoT deployments with minimum carbon footprint and compliant levels of RF pollution.
 Results evinced that deploying gPBs can reduce overall costs compared with traditional WET and battery-aided IoT deployments.
-We discussed different models for describing the availability of ambient energy sources, and their relevance for achieving optimal deployments of gPBs.
+We discussed different models for describing the availability of ambient energy sources, and their relevance for achieving optimal deployments of gPBs and enabling reliable ambient RF-EH.
+We elaborated on different implementations for green energy transmitters and illustrated relevant use cases.
+We reveal insights towards implementing enhanced RF-EH circuits and low-complexity multi-antenna transmitters.
 We emphasized sustainable WET strategies must comply with the regulations for reducing the environmental RF pollution and robust and lightweight energy trading protocols are needed for mitigating energy leaks caused by malicious attacks.
 Finally, we discuss the main research directions for achieving this vision.